siddharth51292/pedigreeR/inst/examples/example1.md

-#### Example: completing & sorting a pedigree
+#### Example: Completing & sorting a pedigree

 A valid pedigree object is a pedigree that is :
 * Complete : Any individual that appears as ancestor must also appear as a row in the pedigree, and
 * Sorted :  Ancestors must preceed progeny in the pedigree.

-The functions ```editPed()``` can be used to complete and sort pedigrees.
-In the following example we use the small pedigree printed below to illustrate the use of the function editPed() and the creation of a pedigree object.
+The function ```editPed()``` can be used to complete and sort pedigrees.
+In the following example we use the small pedigree printed below to illustrate the use of the function editPed() in the creation of a valid pedigree object from an incomplete and scrambled pedigree.

 | Subject  |      Sire     |  Dam |
 |----------:|-------------:|------:|